Clean & Healthy Creeks

 Stormwater is managed through implementation of the City’s National Pollutant Discharge Elimination System (NPDES) permit.

 Stormwater partners meet monthly in Morgan Hill.
-Meeting agenda is available here.
+September 2019 Meeting Agenda (PDF).

 The purpose of a storm drain is to direct rainwater into rivers, creeks, streams, and other large bodies of water to prevent flooding in the City.
 Stormdrain water is not treated, and will end up in one of two places: